No booking fees on the app

 Leeds to Nottingham train travel guide

-Taking the train from Leeds to Nottingham is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Leeds, you can arrive at Nottingham in just 1 hour 45 minutes, making it a quick and convenient option for travelling between these two places.
+The train journey from Leeds to Nottingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Leeds, you can get to Nottingham in just 1h 38m, making it an ideal and convenient choice for travelling between them.

 Planning and booking

-1. How can I find cheap train tickets from Leeds to Nottingham?
+How much does it cost for a train from Leeds to Nottingham?

 No, you will need to transfer when travelling from Leeds to Nottingham.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.